rchilak1/tracker-app/README.md

 ### Step 2: Set Up the Database

+Run the below command:

+./setup.sh

-Run the below command which will do the following:
+This will do the following:

 - create the database and all necessary tables (USERS, HABITS, RECURRING_HABITS, DAILY_HABITS, PROGRESS, STREAK_HISTORY, and NOTES):